PStegmann/COVID19-SIR-model/README.md

 ![CSSE data with linear fit](images/Infection_data.png)

-Attempting a linear fit of the data obivously fails.
+Attempting a linear fit of the data obviously fails.
 A well studied model for predicting infectious diseases is the so-called SIR model.
 It is a set of coupled ODEs for the Susceptible, Infected and Recovered population.
-A test run yields the following output:
+A test run yields the following characteristic output:

 ![SIR test](images/SIR_model_output.png)